 The discovery and exploitation of oil, gas and mining usually brings in its wake high expectations of employment opportunities for countries where the resource extraction is taking place.
 However, there is often a mismatch between these expectations and the actual jobs that the oil, gas and mining sectors can offer.
 In practice, oil and gas, and to a lesser extent, mining projects in Africa often do not generate much employment locally.
 This is partly as a result of the capital intensive…Continue

 Resource-rich African countries are facing significant economic headwinds.
 Nigeria, Africa’s largest oil producer, depends on oil for over 90% of its foreign exchange earnings and three-quarters of government revenue.
-The slump in oil prices has adversely affected Nigeria’s economic prospects,…Continue
+The slump in oil prices has adversely affected Nigeria’s economic prospects, pushing…Continue

 Artisanal small-scale mining in Africa competes for resources with farming.
 Shutterstock

 The interaction between artisanal (small scale) mining and agriculture in Africa still needs to be carefully considered by policy makers to ensure that people’s livelihoods and countries' export revenues…Continue